Help with learning

 Why can't I see the CPD diary?

-The CPD diary is a benefit for Law Society members.
+The CPD diary is a benefit for Law Society members with an SRA ID.

 If you cannot see the 'CPD diary' tab in your My LS account, this indicates your account isn't linked to a membership.